-Table 9.7 The profile of the benchmarks.
-Comparing the baseline, the codegen, and the extend.
-(1) is extend/codegen (2) is extend/base number of cycle from this new "extend" optimisation with the baseline, the result shows that for the compiler benchmark, the speedup is more than twice the baseline, 53%, for the message passing, the speedup is 23%.
+In terms of cycle, the new instruction set (labeled "extend" in the table) further reduce (relative to codegen) the compiler benchmark, 35%, and the message passing benchmark, 14%.
+This shows that the "seqi" is very effective as it is designed to speedup the "str=" in the compiler.
+As a whole, comparing the number of cycle from this new "extend" optimisation with the baseline, the result shows that for the compiler benchmark, the speedup is more than twice the baseline, 53%, for the message passing, the speedup is 23%.
 It is worth noticing that for the message passing benchmark, the macro expansion is more effective, the speedup is 46%.
 The fastest task switching takes only 114 cycles.